temporalio/data-pipeline-project-python/README.md

 # Build a data pipeline Workflow with Temporal and Python

+For the complete tutorial, see [Build a data pipeline Workflow with Temporal and Python](https://learn.temporal.io/tutorials/python/data-pipelines/).

 Temporal makes writing data pipelines easy with Workflows and Activities.

 You can create a source, process the step or steps, and output the flow of information to a destination with just code.
 Meaning all of your developer best practices can be implemented, tested, and ran as needed.